psatler/meetapp-mobile/Acknowledments.md

 **TIP**: you might need to run `adb reverse tcp:9090 tcp:9090` in order to be able to get the device connected to reactotron.

-This project uses Mobx State Tree as its state management tool.
+This project uses Redux as its state management tool.
 So, next, we will install the dependencies needed to hook up all of them with Reactotron.

 ```
 yarn add reactotron-redux-saga reactotron-redux -D